ONEARMY/academy/contributors/Translators.md

 Additional languages can be added as [custom languages](https://support.crowdin.com/changing-target-languages/), however before doing this it is recommended to check with developers whether the platform is capable of supporting these.

 ## Inviting translators
-This can be one via email, or by adding a user's username from the `Members` page.
+This can be done via email, or by adding a user's username from the `Members` page in crowdin.
 >It is also possible to create links for sharing, however in the past we have found them to be a bit termpermental (expiring after single use).
 Feel free to try though!

 ## Handling changes to source files